mihail911/mihail911.github.io/src/pages/articles/2021-27-12---MLOps-Is-A-Clusterfuck/index.md

 While there continue to be exciting new advances in AI research, today we are in the deployment phase of machine learning.
 As a consequence, we are seeing an overabundance of new tools being created to standardize and capture companies' workflows delivering machine learning value.

-In the Gartner technology hype cycle paradigm, we are gradually entering the Slope of Enlightenment where we've passed the AGI fear-mongering and Spike Jonze *Her* promises and organizations are now asking the serious operational questions about how they can get the best best bang for their machine learning buck.
+In the Gartner technology hype cycle paradigm, we are gradually entering the Slope of Enlightenment where we've passed the AGI fear-mongering and [*Her*](https://en.wikipedia.org/wiki/Her_(film)) promises and organizations are now asking the serious operational questions about how they can get the best best bang for their machine learning buck.

 <figure>
     <img src="./hype_cycle_ml.png" alt="hype cycle for machine learning ops">